 Architecture Overview

 Airflow is a platform that lets you build and run workflows.
-A workflow is represented as a DAG (a Directed Acyclic Graph), and contains individual pieces of work called Tasks, arranged with dependencies and data flows taken into account.
+A workflow is represented as a Dag (a Directed Acyclic Graph), and contains individual pieces of work called Tasks, arranged with dependencies and data flows taken into account.

-An example Airflow DAG, rendered in Graph
+An example Airflow Dag, rendered in Graph

-A DAG specifies the dependencies between tasks, which defines the order in which to execute the tasks.
+A Dag specifies the dependencies between tasks, which defines the order in which to execute the tasks.
 Tasks describe what to do, be it fetching data, running analysis, triggering other systems, or more.

 Airflow itself is agnostic to what you’re running - it will happily orchestrate and run anything, either with high-level support from one of our providers, or directly as a command using the shell or Python Operators.